 If you’re interested in exploring how much a heat pump will cost, you can speak directly with a contractor who’ll be able to give you a more specific cost estimate for your building.
-We’re working closely with members from our Trade Ally Network—a directory of licensed gas contractors—to ensure they have the information and training they need to safely and properly install gas heat pumps.
+We’re working closely with members from our Trade Ally Network—of licensed gas contractors—to ensure they have the information and training they need to safely and properly install gas heat pumps.

 Do I need to install any other equipment with a gas heat pump?

 No, you don’t need to install additional equipment with a gas absorption heat pump.
 You can install one of the units on its own to serve the building’s domestic hot water, space heating and/or ventilation needs.
-However, this could be a good time to think about if any other equipment is nearing the end of its service life and if so, consider replacing it with a high-efficiency model to help maximize energy savings and take advantage of additional FortisBC rebates.
+However, this could be a good time to think about if any other equipment is nearing the end of its service life and if so, consider replacing it with a high-efficiency model.

 To maximize energy savings, it’s best to think about how the building systems and controls work together.
 For example, by pairing a gas heat pump with a high-efficiency boiler or water heater, it can help optimize the heating load and you could see even more energy savings.
 Smart controls can also help ensure the system is operating effectively based on the energy demand.

 Who can I call for advice when starting my project?

 We understand when installing a new technology, you may have some specific questions and we’re here to help you every step of the way.

 Our key account managers and energy solution managers work directly with commercial and industrial customers and will help you throughout this process.